Syed Shamsul Huda: Contributions to education

 Syed Shamsul Huda created accommodations founding Carmichael Hostel in Calcutta for rural university-going Muslim students of Bengal.
 He sanctioned two-thirds of funds from the government to establish the Elliot Madrasah Hostel in 1898.
 Estimated Rs.
 5,400 contributed by the Nawab Abdul Latif Memorial Committee.
 He created the post of "assistant director for Muslim education" for each division.

 Huda sanctioned the large sum of Rs.
 900,000 from the Bengal government to purchase land to establish a government college for Muslims in Calcutta.
 The opening ceremony was postponed until 1926 due to the First World War when Abul Kasem Fazl-ul-Haq became education minister of the united province.

 Huda founded Gokarna Syed Waliuallah High School naming his same-aged uncle on his paternal property in 1915.
 It was the first government-aided school in Nasirnagar for Hindu and Muslim students.

-Major elites Hindus like Ashutosh Mukherjee, Shyamaprasad Mukherjee etc. opposed The University of Dhaka Huda's involvement helped it established in 1921.
-Lawrence Ronaldshay served as chancellor and designated Huda as a life member of the university.
-Huda recommended A. F. Rahman as a provost and appointed by Lord Ronaldshay.
+Major Hindu elites like Ashutosh Mukherjee and Shyamaprasad Mukherjee opposed the establishment of the University of Dhaka.
+However, Huda's involvement played a crucial in its founding in 1921.
+Lawrence Ronaldshay served as chancellor and appointed Huda as a life member of the university.
+On Huda's recommendation, A. F. Rahman was selected as a provost and subsequently appointed by Lord Ronaldshay.

 Huda funded the journals Sudhakar (1889), The Urdu Guide Press, and The Muhammadan Observer (1880).
 He prevented religious obligation for women's education in Bengal.
 He supported and encouraged Begum Rokeya for women's education and development and her Bengal Women's Education Project.